fderepas/unix_memo/ollama.md

 ```
 ollama pull codegemma:7b
 ```
-Large image tend to stop, do not hesitate to make a loop, for instance for [llama3.1 70b](https://ollama.com/library/llama3.1:70b) which size is 40Gb:
+Large image tend to stop, do not hesitate to make a loop, for instance for [llama3.1 70b](https://ollama.com/library/llama3.1:70b) from Meta which size is 40Gb the following script is useful:
 ```
 while true; do ollama pull llama3.1:70b; sleep 300; done
 ```